MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Data Integration

-The Data Integration feature is currently available as a tab in the **PowerApps Admin Center**. ("admin.powerapps.com") It is also available in the **Business platform admin center** ("admin.businessplatform.microsoft.com")
+The Data Integration feature is currently available as a tab in the [PowerApps Admin Center](http://admin.powerapps.com).
+It is also available in the [Business platform admin center](admin.businessplatform.microsoft.com).

 ## Projects